 Both vegetarians and vegans may worry about getting adequate amounts of B12, which isn’t typically found in plant-based foods.
 While some people are wary of supplements, many do not realize that farmed animals tend to be supplemented with B12 in the first place.
 B12 is produced by bacteria, and it’s also found in soil.
 Modern farming and soil deficiencies means that it’s difficult for both humans and non-human animals to get B12 naturally.

 Wasserman Baker recommends choosing a reliable B12 source, which will generally mean taking a supplement.
 You can also find B12 in fortified plant-based milk, breakfast cereals, vegan meat, and nutritional yeast.
+You can learn more about getting enough B12 as a vegan here.

 The best supplements for a vegan diet